Setting the Proper Heights for the Treadmill Desk Surface and Keyboard Tray

 The easiest way to picture our most “neutral” position is to think about how astronauts’ arms hang when they’re floating in their sleeping bags aboard the International Space Station – their arms relaxed at a shallow angle, with their wrists straight.
 This natural “Sleeping Astronaut” position keeps your arms at a comfortable angle, with little muscle flex in your forearms and wrists.

 As you can guess, most desk surfaces are too flat to facilitate this kind of ergonomic posture – hence, the 90-degree rule to keep wrists straight.
-A few desks, like Anthro’s Elevate II Adjusta, or the Experts Choice Omega Everest and Denali, include a desktop portion that can adjust to a negative angle to create better wrist angles necessary to type more comfortably.
+A few desks, like the iMovR Lander w/SteadyType and iMovR Jaxson Corner, include a desktop portion that can adjust to a negative angle to create better wrist position necessary to type more comfortably.
 With these ergonomic workstations, your ideal desk height will be much lower than elbow level – the Omega desks, for example, position your keyboard close to your belt line, where your hands naturally fall when you stand.
+This will have to be adjusted when the desk is in the sitting position, as that might put some ergonomic keyboard trays jamming into your knees or lap, necessitating a slightly different angle where you can lay your wrists on pads or use chair arm rests.

 Once your workstation is set up, take some time to familiarize yourself with working at different heights.
 Find a configuration that keeps your wrists and arms as straight as possible.
 As always, listen to your body: If you begin to feel stiff, adjust your desk up or down a skosh to reduce some of the strain that comes from staying in the same position.
 There’s no one proper standing- or walking height, so feel free to experiment with your desk to find what works for you.